mikolajan/hotwire_chat/README.md

 ### Description:
 Simple chat with Hotwire.
 Implemented in Ruby 3.2.2, using Rails 7.0.5 and PostgreSQL 13.
 In this version of the application:
-- Еhe user can only create an account.
+- The user can only create an account.
 There is no possibility to edit or delete a user.
 - There is no Authorization.
 Each user can create a room and send a message to any room or send a private message to any user, including themselves.
 - There is also a feature that allows sending one message to multiple chats (rooms and/or users) simultaneously.

 ### Launching:
 Install docker and docker-compose.
 Download or clone repo.
-From project folder run commands:
+From project folder run commands (in some cases, it is necessary to repeat the last command):

     $ cp .env.example .env
-Add postgress data to .env file
+    $ docker-compose up --build
     $ docker-compose up

-After start containers run commands to run migrations and build assets:

-    $ docker-compose exec app bundle exec rails db:migrate
-    $ docker-compose exec app yarn build
-    $ docker-compose exec app yarn build:css
+Currently, the database does not have an external port.
+If necessary, please add it to the docker-compose.

+Also, to run the project on a port other than 3000, change it in the .env file.

 ### License:
 MIT – see ```LICENSE```